giobale/dog-breed-explorer/docs/SECRETS_AND_AUTHENTICATION.md

 **Symptom**: Local pipeline fails with "Service account key file not found".

-**Cause**: `.env` file has wrong path to service account key.
+**Cause**: `.env` file has wrong path to service account key or file doesn't exist.

 **Solution**:
-1. Verify key file exists: `ls keys/pyne-de-assignemet-dlt-sa-key.json`
+1. Verify key file exists in project root: `ls pyne-de-assignemet-tf-service-account-key.json`
-2. Update `.env` with correct relative path from project root
+2. Update `.env` with correct path: `GOOGLE_APPLICATION_CREDENTIALS=pyne-de-assignemet-tf-service-account-key.json`
-3. Ensure path is relative, not absolute (for portability)
+3. Ensure path is relative to project root (where pipeline is executed from)

 ---